 - How the three systems can get out of balance by influences from outside, but also from inside, for instance through harsh self-criticism and shaming.

 - Common humanity: sensing our shared human condition; and what we did not choose is not our fault.

 - How imagery can influence the emotion regulation systems and imagination exercises can help restore the balance by strengthening our soothing systems and help to cultivate an inner helper.

 - Exercises how to compassionately motivate ourselves, pay attention, sense, think, reason, speak and act.

 - Exercises that help us discover what contributes to happiness, joy and gratitude.

-- Becoming familiar with the Four Friends for Life (loving kindness, compassion, sympathetic joy and equanimity) and discovering which of the four, as an inner attitude to be practised, is the best helper in a given situation.
+- Becoming familiar with the Four Friends for Life (loving kindness, compassion, sympathetic joy and equanimity) and discovering which of the four is the best helper in a given situation.